KML: Using Machine Learning to Improve Storage Systems: Introduction

 \section{Introduction}

-Computer hardware, software, storage, and workloads have been changing for decades---an accelerating trend in recent years.
+Computer hardware, software, storage, and workloads are constantly changing.
 Storage performance heavily depends on workloads and the precise system configuration~\cite{fast17instability, fast10fsgreen}.
-Storage systems and OSs include many parameters that can affect overall performance~\cite{atc18auto-tuning, fast20carver}.
+Storage systems and OSs include many parameters that can affect overall performance~\cite{atc18auto-tuning, fast20carver, yadgar2021ssd}.
 Yet, users often do not have the time or expertise to tune these parameters.
-Worse, the storage and OS communities are very conservative: they resist making significant changes to algorithms and software to prevent instability or data loss.
-Thus, many techniques currently used were historically developed based on human intuition after studying a few workloads; but such techniques cannot easily adapt to ever-changing workloads and system diversities.
+Worse, the storage and OS communities are fairly conservative and resist making significant changes to systems to prevent instability or data loss.
+Thus, many techniques currently used were historically developed with human intuition after studying a few workloads; but such techniques cannot easily adapt to ever-changing workloads and system diversities.

 For example, readahead values, while tunable, are often fixed and left at their defaults.
-Yet correctly setting them is important and difficult when workloads change: too little readahead wastes potential throughput and too much readahead pollutes caches---both hurting performance.
-Some OSs let users pass hints via \stt{fadvise} and \stt{madvise} to help the OS recognize files that will be used purely sequentially or randomly, but these often fail to find optimal values for complex and changing workloads.
-In this paper, we experimented with a variety of modern workloads and many different values of readahead: we found that no single readahead value is optimal for all workloads.
-Another example of tunable parameters in the network settings is the default read-size (\stt{rsize}) parameter in NFS: if it is set too small or too large, performance suffers.
+Correctly setting them is important and difficult when workloads change: too little readahead wastes potential throughput and too much pollutes caches---both hurting performance.
+Some OSs let users pass hints (\eg{} \stt{fadvise}, \stt{madvise}) to help recognize files that will be used sequentially or randomly, but these often fail to find optimal values for complex, mixed, or changing workloads.
+We experimented with a variety of modern workloads and mainy different values of readahead: in prior work, we confirmed that no single readahead value is optimal for all workloads~\cite{hotstorage21kml}.
+Another example of tunable parameters in the network storage settings is the default read-size (\stt{rsize}) parameter in NFS: if set too small or large, performance suffers.

 Machine Learning (ML) techniques can address this complex relationship between workloads and tunable parameters by observing actual behavior and adapting on-the-fly, and hence may be more promising than fixed heuristics.
 ML techniques were recently used to predict index structures in KV stores~\cite{kraska2018case, dai2020wisckey}, for database query optimization~\cite{sagedbkraska}, improved caching~\cite{subedi2018stacker}, cache eviction policies~\cite{vietri-hotstorage18-lecar}, I/O scheduling~\cite{hao2020linnos}, and more.